enysojkova/Eny-S/README.md

 I started researching design schools - interior, graphic, product or furniture design.
 To be honest, I immediately fell in love with the idea of becoming a graphic designer.

-My dear friend showed me all the required programmes and helped me create a portfolio.
+My dear friend showed me all the required programs and helped me create a portfolio.
 And so my design journey began.

 ### in my free-time
 When it comes to work, I can seem very calculating.
 Or at least when I chose my career path.
 In my personal life, I don't know what I'm doing half the time, not to mention my terrible memory.
 I prefer to say I'm spontaneous or distracted, my friends think I'm prematurely senile.

-All jokes aside, in case it's raining i don't mind spending the day indoors drawing/painting.
+All jokes aside, in case it's raining I don't mind spending the day indoors drawing/painting.
 Or being out in the best company - my dear friends.
 An everyday must-do is walking my dog.
 Preferably in the mountains or woods near my town.

 I'm a big theatre fan - movie, performance, ballet, drama.
 My passion is definitely music.
 To me, summer means the big stage concerts or tiny acoustic nights in local cafés.